Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

-\paragraph{Eigenvector statistics} Once an appropriate basis $\{\ket{k}\}$ is chosen, calculation of eigenvectors is almost trivial using the prescription in appendix~\ref{App:EigenVecTheory}.
-The only subtlety in this procedure arises when the system has degeneracies.
-For example, when comparing eigenvector statistics against the CSE distribution, which exhibits Kramers degeneracies, you need to take the degeneracies into account by summing the amplitudes for the degenerate levels, and this procedure decreases the degrees of freedom by half.
-The derivation of the CSE distribution in Eq.~\eqref{AppEq:RMTdist:CSE} already takes these into account~\cite{KusM1988UEV}.
-Note that it can be any two levels, so you do not have to identify the exact degeneracies~\cite{KusM1988UEV}.
-For the other symmetries, the same procedure also applies for degenerate cases, and the distributions in Eqs~(\ref{AppEq:RMTdist:COE}--\ref{AppEq:RMTdist:CUE}) need to be used with the decreased degree of freedom, e.g., $\mathcal{D}/2$, see Heisenberg model DQS with $\sigma_{z}$.
-In degenerate cases, however, the diagonalization routine may give random results even in non-random cases, due to the linear freedom in choosing the degenerate eigenvectors~\cite{BraunD2002QCQA}, and one needs to ensure that results are not affected by the diagonalization routine.
+\paragraph{Eigenvector statistics} The eigenvector statistics are analysed using the prescription in Appendix~\ref{App:EigenVecTheory}, noting the subtleties that arise when the system has degeneracies or additional physical symmetries.
+For example, when analysing eigenvector statistics for the CSE kicked top, which exhibits Kramers degeneracies, the additional eigenvector freedom introduced by these degeneracies can be taken into account by summing the eigenvector component populations for the degenerate eigenstates.
+This procedure decreases the number of components $\eta$ by half, but this is already taken into account in the derivation of the CSE distribution in Eq.~\eqref{AppEq:RMTdist:CSE}~\cite{KusM1988UEV}.
+If the system has an additional symmetry, such as the $R_y(\pi)$ rotational symmetries present in the COE and CUE kicked top models described above, the eigenvector statistics are analysed using only the eigenvector components within the symmetry subspaces.
+In such cases, the distributions in Eqs~(\ref{AppEq:RMTdist:COE}--\ref{AppEq:RMTdist:CUE}) must be calculated using the decreased degree of freedom, here $\mathcal{D}/2$.
+The same approach is used to account for the parity symmetries present in the Heisenberg and Dicke model DQS systems studied in the rest of this paper.